JOHN POUNDS 1766 - 1839

 John Pounds a Portsmouth cobbler began teaching poor children without charging fees in 1818, unknowingly leading to a revolution in the British education system.

-Thomas Guthrie built upon Pounds' idea of free schooling for working class children and started a ragged school in Edinburgh.
+Thomas Guthrie, the Scottish philanthropist built upon Pounds, idea of free schooling for working class children and started a ragged school in Edinburgh.